 View our nature and wellbeing section

 Public awareness of the value of our natural environment and public knowledge of our need to restore nature has never been higher.
-The forthcoming Environment Act will unlock new tools and funding to empower counties to put nature’s recovery at the heart of their ambitions for the next decade and beyond.
+The new Environment Act 2021 unlocks new tools and funding to empower counties to put nature’s recovery at the heart of their ambitions for the next decade and beyond.
 Oxfordshire is a thriving hub of environmental ambition with a cornucopia of NGOs, nature friendly farmers, sustainable landowners and business, AONBs, world renowned Universities and local authorities all driving forward plans to protect and enhance the natural world.

-Wild Oxfordshire have worked alongside our partners to set up Oxfordshire’s Nature Partnership.
-The new Local Nature Partnership (“LNP”) is an exciting opportunity to bring together all these partners, to utilise new tools and funding, and to create an impactful partnership that is greater than the sum of its parts.
-The purpose of the LNP will be to radically enhance nature, its positive impact on our climate and the priority it is given, helping to make Oxfordshire an exemplar county for people and nature to thrive.
-The LNP will work towards its purpose by developing strategies and plans; influencing relevant local and national government policy and legislation; establishing voluntary working groups and task and finish groups as required; levering resources into the sector and through LNP members and others using LNP outputs to guide their work and influence others.
+Wild Oxfordshire worked alongside partners to set up the OLNP.
+The OLNP is an exciting opportunity to bring together all these partners, to utilise new tools and funding, and to create an impactful partnership that is greater than the sum of its parts.
+The OLNP will work towards its purpose by developing strategies and plans; influencing relevant local and national government policy and legislation; establishing voluntary working groups and task and finish groups as required; levering resources into the sector; and through LNP members and others using the partnership’s outputs to guide their work and influence others.

 - Universities – Prof David McDonald, Director of WildCRU, Oxford University

-- Health – Rosie Rowe, Assistant Director for Public Health at Oxfordshire County Council and Cherwell District Council
+- Health – Rosie Rowe, Head of Healthy Place Shaping, Oxfordshire County Council

 - DEFRA Family – Michelle Leek, Natural England

 - NGO 2 – Camilla Burrow, Wild Oxfordshire